-After pressing f2, the BIOS searches three places for the HP PC Hardware Diagnostics (UEFI) tools in the following order:
+The BIOS searches three places for the diagnostic tools, in the following order:

-- a.
+a.
 Connected USB drive

-NOTE: To download the HP PC Hardware Diagnostics (UEFI) tool to a USB drive, see [Downloading HP PC Hardware Diagnostics \(UEFI\) to a USB device on page 68](#).
+NOTE: To download the HP PC Hardware Diagnostics (UEFI) tool to a USB drive, see [Downloading HP PC Hardware Diagnostics \(UEFI\) to a USB device on page 66](#).

-- b.
+b.
 Hard drive

-- c.
+c.
 BIOS

-2. Use the keyboard arrow keys to select the type of diagnostic test you want to run, and then follow the on-screen instructions.
+3. When the diagnostic tool opens, select the type of diagnostic test you want to run, and then follow the on-screen instructions.
+On a tablet, press the volume down button to stop a diagnostic test.

-NOTE: If you need to stop a diagnostic test while it is running, press esc.
+NOTE: If you need to stop a diagnostic test on computers or tablets with a keyboard, press esc.